Mykol71/ostools-1.17/README.md

 + add ostools 1.16 to git.
 + move ostools 1.16 download package to repo server.
 + full path to commands in /usr/bin in case ran from cron.
-- usage.
++ usage.
-- add version info.
++ add version info.
-- logging.
++ logging.
++ add descriptions for scripts.
+~ rewrite updateos
 -

 Key -
 -----